-The 2016 Census counted 35,151,728 people in Canada during the national enumeration with reference day May 10, 2016.
-This count is lower than the preliminary postcensal population estimate of 36,207,822 people calculated for the same reference date.
-A difference between the two figures is expected and the recent difference is similar to what was observed for previous censuses.
+The 2016 Census counted 35,151,728 people in Canada during the national enumeration with reference date May 10, 2016.
+This count is lower than the adjusted census population of 36,029,245 people calculated for the same reference date and which is used as a basis for population estimates.
+The difference between the two figures is not unexpected and is similar to that which was experienced for previous censuses.
 This note outlines why there are differences between census counts and population estimates.

 The objective of a census is to provide detailed information on the population at a single point in time.
 In this respect, one of its goals is to enumerate the entire population.
 Inevitably, however, some people are not counted, either because their household did not receive a census questionnaire (for example, if a structurally separated dwelling is not easily identifiable) or because they were not included in the questionnaire completed for the household (for example, the omission of a boarder or a lodger).
 Some people may also be missed because they have no usual residence and did not spend census night in any dwelling.
 In contrast, a small number of people may also be counted more than once (for example, students living away from home may have been enumerated by their parents and by themselves at their student address).